nawaf41/AutoTyper/README.md

 - 🎮 Macro support for games
 - 📧 Bulk text input in any application
 - 🤖 Testing and automation workflows

+## ⚠️ Windows Protection Warning

+When you first run `AutoTyper.exe`, Windows may show a "Windows protected your PC" message. **This is completely normal** and happens with many unsigned applications.

+**AutoTyper is NOT a virus.** It's open source and safe to use.
+If you want to verify:
+1. Check the [source code](https://github.com/nawaf41/AutoTyper) on GitHub
+2. Scan the executable with [VirusTotal](https://www.virustotal.com/)

+To bypass the warning:
+1. Click "More info"
+2. Click "Run anyway"
+3. Done!

 ## 📄 License